protesilaos/iosevka-comfy/README.md

 ## Variants

-Iosevka Comfy comes in three sets of three.
-These triplets follow the naming scheme `NAME{,-fixed,-duo}`.
+Iosevka Comfy comes in four sets of three: two sans-serif and two serif supersets.
+The triplets in each set follow the naming scheme `NAME{,-fixed,-duo}`.
 The base name is monospaced and supports ligatures.
-The "fixed" one is strictly monospaced so as to work with all terminal emulators: it does not support ligatures.
+The "fixed" one is strictly monospaced so as to work with all terminal emulators: it does not support ligatures or any wider glyphs.
 And the "duo" is quasi-proportionately spaced, while supporting ligatures.

+Here "quasi-proportional" means that certain glyphs are allowed to occupy their natural width, instead of being strictly monospaced, while other remain monospaced.
+This combination results in a style that feels like fixed spacing but reads like variable spacing.

 1. The **compact, sans-serif** set: